How Students Rebuild Works

 First, register.
 Then use our free resources to teach about the ways hunger and malnutrition affect children and communities, and lead students in creating artfully presented recipes.

 Next, send us your recipes.
-You can submit digitally or by mail through June 5, 2020.
-For every recipe we received, the Bezos Family Foundation will donate $3—up to $700,000—to organizations like UNICEF, Mary’s Meals, and others that address hunger and nutrition.
+You can submit digitally or by mail through June 25, 2020.
+For every recipe we receive, the Bezos Family Foundation will donate $6—up to $700,000—to organizations like UNICEF, Mary’s Meals, No Kid Hungry, and others that address hunger.

 Funds will help children around the world and across the spectrum of need, supporting programs providing emergency relief, school meal programs, and longer-term agricultural development.